luca-weishaupt/safely/README.md

 <img src="https://github.com/luca-weishaupt/safely/blob/master/Safely/Safely/Safely/map.png" alt="alt text" width="200" height="400">

 # Installation
 To install this mobile application, you can clone this repository on your local computer, and connect your android phone to your computer.
-The iOS version has not yet been released.
+The iOS version has not yet been released on the App Store.

 # Team
 | Y. Demers | W. Laplante | F. Schmitt  | L. Weishaupt  |